-As a contemporary artist of more than 30 years, I draw on my experience from working as a specialist decorator which afforded me innumerable opportunities to collect waste materials such as scraps of wallpaper, dried paint, coloured sawdust and used sandpaper.
+As a contemporary artist of more than 30 years, I also draw on opportunities working as a specialist decorator which has afforded me innumerable opportunities to collect waste materials such as scraps of wallpaper, dried paint, coloured sawdust and used sandpaper.
 I also use objects discovered within in my local environment, some found discarded and some naturally occurring weathered materials.
-These components are utilised in a variety of ways to create multi-layered, highly-detailed works of sculptural abstract art.
+These components are fused to create multi-layered, highly detailed works of sculptural abstract art.

-Each artwork begins with a visual representation of an experience as a foundation, on to which may be applied dozens of layers of additional material.
-The backgrounds are mostly obscured and ambiguous, leaving the observer to imagine how they relate to the highly detailed, sculpted surface.
+Each background begins with a visual representation of an experience, on to which may be applied dozens of layers of additional material.
+The backgrounds are mostly obscured and ambiguous, leaving the observer to imagine how they relate to the sculpted surface.
 Each lamina is treated to create a specific effect and finish, dependent on its position and significance within the artwork.
-The surface processes may involve the repeated application of different types of detailed painting and colour wash, relief carving, cutting, tearing, abrading and burning.
+The surface processes may involve different types of detailed painting and colour wash, relief carving, cutting, tearing, abrading and burning.